 It boasts optimized content management

-SharePoint scores highly in content publishing as it has functionalities enabling users to create and submit content for approval.
+SharePoint scores highly as a content management system and for content publishing, as it has functionalities enabling users to create and submit content for approval.
 When approved, the content can also be scheduled to go live on the internet and social media platforms.
 If yours is an international company with multilingual content, SharePoint is also up to the task.

 All the advantages of SharePoint contribute to enhancing productivity in that the system lets you streamline and automate processes and business operations.
 Users can integrate them with client applications, email programs, and web browsers for a simple and consistent user experience.